asp.net

 Also exciting about new Vista fonts is Calibri, which should give web developers another choice besides Verdana for a rounded corner font.

-I happened to still have the zip file of Vista Fonts.
+I happend to still have the zip file of Vista Fonts.
 I know that Microsoft is not giddy about people getting these fonts but I have to ask why?
 Do they not get that this only drums up interest in Vista (I believe the term is Viral Marketing) Anyways, get your download until they tell me to stop.

 One thing I was looking forward with asp.net 2.0 release was improved viewstate optimization.
 The truth is it has improved, but for me there is still something desirable to be had.